 1. BE ESPECIALLY MINDFUL OF PEDESTRIANS!
 Obey all traffic rules and regulations and be especially careful when driving in close proximity to pedestrians.
 Prepare to stop sooner, to ensure that your brakes will function properly.
-If you know that you are having trouble stopping, flash your lights and honk your horn to alert the pedestrian.
+If you know that you are having trouble stopping, flash your lights and honk your horn to alert pedestrians.

-2. Black ice alert: the “crunch” sound of tires on snow fades when you are on dangerous black ice, TURN THE RADIO OFF!
+2. Black ice alert: the “crunch” sound of tires on snow fades when you are on dangerous black ice.
+TURN THE RADIO OFF!
 LISTEN TO THE ROAD!
-Black ice can form from fog or freezing rain and thus, it is practically invisible.
+Black ice can form from fog or freezing rain, and, thus, it is practically invisible.
 Be especially careful on bridges and overpasses, which are colder and freeze earlier.